tree-crasher

 Fetching binaries with cURL

-You can download binaries with curl
+You can download binaries with curl like so (replace X.Y.Z with a real

-with a supported language, and TARGET
+version number, LANG with a supported language, and TARGET with your OS):

 curl -sSL https://github.com/langston-barrett/tree-crasher/releases/download/vX.Y.Z/tree-crasher-LANG_TARGET -o tree-crasher-LANG